 What should I tell my healthcare provider before taking OLYSIO®?

-Before taking OLYSIO®, tell your healthcare provider if you:
+Before taking OLYSIO®, tell your healthcare provider about all of your medical conditions, including if you:

 - have liver problems other than hepatitis C virus infection

 - have ever taken any medicine to treat hepatitis C virus infection

 - are receiving phototherapy